 The Compensation Committee acknowledges the significant commitments made by senior management and the Board with respect to their compensation by agreeing to, and in some cases offering to, take various measures to improve the cash flow position of the Corporation, allowing it greater flexibility to manage its affairs in a challenging nickel market.
-These measures have included a reduction in work days, agreements to take shares, DSUs or RSUs in lieu of cash salary, and, with respect to the directors, a voluntary 20% fee reduction in 2014.
+These measures have included a reduction in work days, agreements to take shares, DSUs or RSUs in lieu of cash salary and directors fees.